Azure/azure-sdk-for-js/README.md

 #### Resolving dependency version conflicts

 When you run `rush update`, Rush will also ensure that dependency versions are consistent across all of our packages.
 If they are not, the command will fail and show you all packages which use a conflicting versions of dependencies.
+There are a few ways to resolve this:

+First and foremost, you should make every attempt to match the versions of any dependencies your library has to those that already exist in the repository.
+Because we use approximate version range specifiers (e.g. "^8.0.0"), this is almost always what you want to do.
+There are only a few cases where this won't work.

-Run `rush sync-versions` to update all projects which use a dependency to the highest version among those in use, and then run `rush update` manually to update all affected projects' node_modules directories.
+If you know your library requires functionality introduced in a newer version of the dependency, you can update the version range specifier for your library and then run `rush sync-versions` to update all other projects that use that dependency.
+Keep in mind that for minor versions, this is usually safe, but major version bumps may introduce breaking changes and thus any other libraries that use that dependency should be tested thoroughly before merging.
+Make sure to run `rush update` manually after this action to update all affected projects' node_modules directories.

+On the other hand, if you know your library does not work with the existing version of the dependency and you explicitly need an older version, you have a few options.
+The preferred option would be to update your library so that it works with the existing version of the dependency.
+If this is not feasible, Rush can be instructed to permit an exception to the "consistent versions" policy.
+Reach out to a member of the [engineering system team](mailto:azuresdkengsysteam@microsoft.com) to describe your situation and they will be able to help you add the exception.

 #### Building